-Based on acquisition price excluding Laforet Harajuku (Land)
+In acquisition price base by excluding Laforet Harajuku (Land)

 Financial Status

 MHR's cost of debt has decreased along with the improvement in LTV ratio (appraisal value basis).
 We will continue to maintain a debt duration level that enables us to sustain our healthy financial base.